How to Get Daily Chess News in Your Inbox — Without Refreshing Chess Twitter

 Step 1 Open morningmail.ai

-The starter asks for one great thing a day—a game, a result, a story you'd retell at the club—rather than a wall of results.
+What it asks for is one great thing a day—a game, a result, a story you'd retell at the club—rather than a wall of results.
 It works untouched, but chess rewards a little sharpening.
-Open the module and add something like: "prioritise classical over blitz results; always link one instructive game."
+Click the Assignment and rewrite it in your own words, or tap one of the five one-tap tweaks underneath it ("+ go deeper", "+ name sources") to append a line.
+Mine reads: "prioritise classical over blitz results; always link one instructive game."

 Get more out of your brief